Event Planning during the Covid-19 Era

 ◦ When we design events, we not only take into consideration, but we are inspired by the surrounding environment and try to accentuate its beautiful characteristics with our style, rather than build over them.
 We have been doing this since the beginning of our business, as it is truly part of our style - but it is also cost effective for our clients, and a sustainable move as we avoid the production of custom décor that might never be reused.

-◦ When we do however create custom designs, we try to make ideas that can be reused – which means that we make timeless designs for high-end, chic weddings & events.
-Even though we re-use our equipment, we have never carried out identical events in all our years of work in the field.
+◦ When we do however create custom designs, we try to carry out ideas that can be reused – which means that we produce timeless designs for either high-end, chic weddings & events or classy interiors.
+Even though we reuse our equipment, we have never carried out identical events in all our years of work in the field.

 ◦ When ordering products for our store, we make sure we know their origin, guarantee their high quality and choose items that are timelessly stylish, not just trendy.
 This is why most of our clients still have outdoors bamboo furniture they bought from us in the mid 70s!